Samiyan1/React-Projects/README.md

 ### npm i
 Install the required packages then using the command
 ### npm start
-View the project in your browser
+View the project in your browser.
+##atention
+Some projects (19, 18) have the rickett package, which you must use the following command to install.
+### npm i --force